 **Edit: I feel like most of this post is what I was thinking about this event pre-Sandy.
-With our developing understanding of just how devastating this storm was, and continues to be, I feel like the tone and focus doesn't quite work.
-After a day of contemplating not going at all, feeling abashed about the race's demand on vital City resources, and reading a number of articles and reports from NY, I've decided to go still.
+With our developing understanding of just how devastating this storm was, and continues to be, I feel like the tone and focus doesn’t quite work.
+After a day of contemplating not going at all, feeling abashed about the race’s demand on vital City resources, and reading a number of articles and reports from NY, I’ve decided to go still.
 I’ll help Citymeals deliver food on Saturday, I feel good about having helped raise lots of money for them, and I’ll hope that the marathon can be a symbol of New York’s resiliency and resolve.
 Please consider giving to Citymeals, not for me or a run, but for the folks in special need right now.

 I’m doing a series over at my other blog on a day’s river kayak trip.
 You may want to cruise over and check out the photos.
 When the story’s done I’ll post the photo highlights back here.